Australian democracy: an overview

 - Australia operates under a Cabinet system of government, even though the Cabinet is not mentioned in the Constitution.

-- HM Queen Elizabeth II is the Queen of Australia and formally the Australian head of state.
-The Governor-General represents her in Australia and is in effect the Australian head of state.
+- HM King Charles III is the King of Australia and formally the Australian head of state.
+The Governor-General represents him in Australia and is in effect the Australian head of state.

 - All citizens over the age of 18 must vote in both federal and state government elections.